 - All autoscale failures are logged to the Activity Log.
-You can then configure an activity log alert so that you can be notified via email, SMS, webhook, etc. whenever there is an autoscale failure.
+You can then configure an activity log alert so that you can be notified via email, SMS, or webhooks whenever there is an autoscale failure.

 - Similarly, all successful scale actions are posted to the Activity Log.
-You can then configure an activity log alert so that you can be notified via email, SMS, webhooks, etc. whenever there is a successful autoscale action.
+You can then configure an activity log alert so that you can be notified via email, SMS, or webhooks whenever there is a successful autoscale action.
 You can also configure email or webhook notifications to get notified for successful scale actions via the notifications tab on the autoscale setting.

 Autoscale best practices